leogx9r/DiscordCrypt/TECHNICALITIES.md

 #### User Message Authentication

-All user messages contain a [HMAC](https://en.wikipedia.org/wiki/HMAC) tag prepended to it.
+All user messages contain a [KMAC](https://en.wikipedia.org/wiki/HMAC) tag prepended to it.

-This HMAC uses SHA-256 along with the primary message key to form a hash of the outer
+This KMAC uses SHA3 along with the primary message key to form a hash of the outer
     ciphertext of the message.

 This is prepended such that the variable length message now follows the following format: